icl-utk-edu/slate/README.md

 ============

 Feel free to join the [SLATE User](https://groups.google.com/a/icl.utk.edu/forum/#!forum/slate-user) Google group by following the link and clicking
 `Apply to join group`.
-Then email your questions and comments to mailto:slate-user@icl.utk.edu.
+Then email your questions and comments to `slate-user@icl.utk.edu`.

 Funding
 =======